veronicatesei/hcl-universal-orchestrator-chart/README.md

 *  Limited to amd64 platforms.
 *  Anonymous connections are not permitted.

+## AI Pilot Knowledge base
+To ensure a user can import, export, or delete the custom knowledge base, they must have the AI_PILOT_ADMINISTRATOR role.
+By default, this role is assigned to all administrator accounts.

 ## Documentation

-To access the complete product documentation library for HCL Universal Orchestrator, see [HCL Universal Orchestrator documentation](https://help.hcltechsw.com/UnO/v1.1/index.html).
+To access the complete product documentation library for HCL Universal Orchestrator, see [HCL Universal Orchestrator documentation](https://help.hcltechsw.com/UnO/v2.1.0/index.html).

-## Change history

-### Added August 2023
-First release